tbezo/ptwqcpump/README.md

 # ptwqcpump
-PTW Quickcheck Pump for QATrack+ QCPump
+PTW Quickcheck Pump for QATrack+ QCPump.
+PTW QC Pump is able to parse Quickcheck measurement files (*.qcw) and extract the measurement values.